apache/druid/docs/content/development/extensions-core/druid-basic-security.md

 Queries on Druid datasources require DATASOURCE READ permissions for the specified datasource.

-Queries on the [information schema tables](../../querying/sql.html#information-schema) require DATASOURCE READ access for the specified datasource.
+Queries on the [INFORMATION_SCHEMA tables](../../querying/sql.html#information-schema) will
+return information about datasources that the caller has DATASOURCE READ access to.
+Other datasources will be omitted.

 Queries on the [system schema tables](../../querying/sql.html#system-schema) require the following permissions:
 - `segments`: Segments will be filtered based on DATASOURCE READ permissions.